Read our top closing sales tips from expert salespeople to learn how best to ask for the deal, including preparation and follow-up.

 One of the first things business professionals tend to do with a new contact is check their LinkedIn.
 While it can be tiresome at times, it’s important to at least keep up-to-date connections so that you seem like a worthwhile person to connect with.
 Professional relationships are give and take, and your LinkedIn shows what you have to offer.

-Approaching somebody can be pretty nerve-racking, and being approached by somebody who is too nervous can be off-putting.
-So, you’ll want to develop your approach and ensure that you come off as somebody who is confident in themselves and their product.
-Try these strategies to help calm your nerves and make others seem more approachable:
+Approaching somebody can seem scary, and being approached by somebody who is too nervous can be off-putting.
+So, develop your approach and ensure that you come off as confident in yourself and your product.
+Try practicing your approach with people you know, starting the conversation with a (professional) joke, and visualizing a confident approach before walking up.

-By staying prepared, keeping things light, and visualizing a successful encounter, you can calm yourself down and keep a consistent approach.
-In the end, it all comes down to getting your reps in.
-So, take a deep breath, count to three, and just do it.
-The tips above can reduce the effect of the nerves, but only experience can eliminate them completely.
+By staying prepared, keeping things light, and visualizing a successful encounter, you'll calm yourself down and keep a consistent approach.
+In the end, it comes down to getting your reps in.
+So, take a deep breath, count to three, and do it.

 These are the fundamental steps in making sure a prospect feels heard and can easily relate to you and your product.
 While they won’t always give you the most useful information, just referencing what they said in a joke along the way can be enough to make product info that you share more consumable.

-Calls-to-action can feel a little forward in person, but it’s important to remember what an important part of pitching it is.
+Calls-to-action can feel a little forward in person, but remember what an important part of pitching it is.
 Delivering a strong call-to-action without coming off pushy is a key skill in networking.
-Here are some ways to keep your prospects comfortable while firmly offering next steps:

 While it would be better to get more specific, these are broad ways to get the job done.
-Feel free to tweak them as you use them in your networking conversations to make them more personal to your prospects.
+Feel free to tweak them to make them more personal to your leads.

-At this point, you should have a pretty solid handle on your goals when networking for outbound leads.
+At this point, you should have a solid handle on your goals when networking for lead generation.
 We’ve covered where to go, what to bring, and how to navigate this social atmosphere.
 If you follow the steps we’ve laid out and keep all of our tips in mind, you should be well on your way to developing an extensive network of professionals in your industry.

 If you’d like to further optimize your networking efforts for effective lead generation, check out our list of the best business networking statistics to help.